AndersDeath/diary2/000-current.md

 # 02 October - Sunday - Istanbul - 3 day of immigration

-Today is new third day of immigration. i think it is fair to count days from this trip, because things that happened in march were calmer and more understanable.
+Today is new third day of immigration. i think it is fair to count days from this trip, because things that happened in march were calmer and more understanable. i know that I thought about it in different way, because i was scared.
+Hovewer now I believe that March was a soft month.